 promotion, dialogue, stipulation and scientific support.

 Promotion of green roofs is done via multiple media by developing visualisations that show a potential green roof top of Hamburg.
 But also in practice the city itself works as leading example by realising green roofs on novel city own buildings whenever possible.
 The promotion also includes the funding program for green roofs and facades.
 The program started in 2014 running for 10 years and provides about 5 million euro.
 Detailed information how the funding works and can be derived is provided on the website www.hamburg.de/gruendach and will be explained in more detail in the financing section.

 Dialog is the second action point to motivate private house owners to invest into a green roof too.
 Therefore all the advantages of the green roof or facade are described in print and digital publications that are frequently used to explain the structure and functions of a green roof.

-The third action point is stiputation via the landuse plan, landscape plan or the climate plan of Hamburg.
-All this tools are used to define green roofs as ogligatory for further urban development.
+The third action point is stipulation via the landuse plan, landscape plan or the climate plan of Hamburg.
+All this tools are used to define green roofs as obligatory for further urban development.

 - Integration of the green roof strategy into overarching stategies (e.g. Hamburgs climate plan) gave the strategy a wide and stable fundament by including strategic goals from other strategies into the green roof strategy.